EpicoStudio/cover3d/README.md

 * Stable tag: 0.1.0
 * License: GPL 2.0 or later

-Have an attractive 3D book cover that animates when you mouse over it, whether for decorative effect, to increase conversions, or for lead generation.
+Have an attractive 3D book cover that animates when you mouse over it, whether for decorative effect, increasing conversions, or generating leads.

 # Installation